ChefYeshpal/webapp-trafficsim/README.md

         - It was [0 -90] before, so the problem was probably that it spun to 90 deg first then kept going until it aligned and could go forwards
     - Fixed overlapping of cars
         - Cars kept overlapping after taking turn for somereason, apparently I gotta make sure it ALWAYS reads the distance from the cars...
+    - Blinker system doeBsn't really work for some reason...
+- 19 Oct 2025
     -

+## Last thing's last...

+Okay, so I'm learning how to properly comment in my code, and I really wanna thank